Measuring the contribution of the voluntary sector

 However, the UK voluntary sector is much larger than the organisations that are included within NPISH, given the specific definition of this sector.
 Voluntary organisations are spread across sectors and industries in the National Accounts, so the use of NPISH results in significant undervaluation of the sector’s economic contribution.

-A new ESCoE project aims to explore the problems with measuring the voluntary sector.
-It will answer questions surrounding NPISH and the National Accounts and improve measurement of the sector within the UK National Accounts framework.
+This ESCoE project aims to explore the problems with measuring the voluntary sector.
+It covered questions surrounding NPISH and the National Accounts and improved measurement of the sector within the UK National Accounts framework.
 This builds on previous work in partnership with NIESR.

 Methods